Domestic Violence Australia and spousal visas

-Requirement three essentially involves an argument that the contributions which were made by the victim of family violence in the marriage/relationship were made more arduous that they ought to have been.
+Requirement three essentially involves an argument that the contributions which were made by the victim of family violence in the marriage/relationship were made more arduous than they ought to have been.
 This argument is quite common where the Wife of the relationship has been subject to family violence by the Husband, which has caused her contributions as home-maker to be more difficult.
-These arguments have been successfully applied in numerous cases, including Doherty & Doherty (1996) FLC 92-652, Marando&Marando (1997) FLC 92-754 and Coad & Coad FamCA 622.
+These arguments have been successfully applied in numerous cases, including Doherty & Doherty (1996) FLC 92-652, Marando&Marando (1997) FLC 92-754, and Coad & Coad FamCA 622.

 Difficulties in Applying the Principle from Kennon

 Whilst the application of this legal principle may seem straightforward, Altobelli FM in Kozovski&Kozovski FamCA 1014 discussed the difficulty in analysing the required evidence to establish this argument.
-However, it appears that recent developments to section 55 and 56 of the Evidence Act 1995 (Cth) and rule 10.12(d) of the Family Law Rules 2004 (Cth) may soften to application of admissible evidence to family violence matters.
+However, it appears that recent developments to sections 55 and 56 of the Evidence Act 1995 (Cth) and rule 10.12(d) of the Family Law Rules 2004 (Cth) may soften the application of admissible evidence to family violence matters.
 In the case of Britt & Britt (2017) FLC 93, the Full Family Court on appeal provided evidence that is probative, even slightly probative, will be admissible for the purpose of rationally affecting the determination of an issue.
 For evidence to be inadmissible, it must have no probative value.

 Therefore, this also evidence to be admissible in relation to family violence where it may provide context to other evidence presented to the Court, establish the relationship of the parties in regard to finances, and, the credibility of each party.